kivudesign/ORM/README.md

 the example bellow describe how it can be used. with the `query` method use the `result()` method to get the result.

 ### Transaction
-For so many reason you would like to implement a transaction in case one of your operation failed.
+For so many reasons you would like to implement a transaction in case one of your operation failed.
-Take caution only `InnoDB` support transaction in order to see the result you should be sure your `ENGINE` is innoDB, in case you are not sure you can convert your tables only with `convertToInooD` method.
+Take caution only `InnoDB` support transaction in order to see the result you should be sure your `ENGINE` is innoDB, in case you are not sure you can convert your tables only with `convertToInnoDB` method.
 There are two ways to use transaction as been defined. you can manage by your own how, end when to uply transaction or use a buildin `transaction` method.
 It is recommended to use try catch in or to fulfil the operation.